Sauteurs

-Sauteurs (pronounced Sau-tez) is a fishing town in the Saint Patrick Parish, Grenada and is the fourth-largest city on the island of Grenada, with a population of about 1,300.
+Sauteurs (pronounced Sau-tez) is a fishing town in the Saint Patrick Parish, Grenada and is the sixth-largest town on the island of Grenada, with a population of about 1,300.
 It is located in the far north of Grenada.
-Sauteurs is overlooking over the Sauteurs Bay.
+Sauteurs overlooks the Sauteurs Bay.
 It is the largest town in the northern part of Grenada, and it is the capital city of the Saint Patrick Parish.

 History

-Here, the last remaining Carib Natives in Grenada jumped off a 40-meter-tall cliff later named Caribs' Leap to their deaths in 1651 rather than face domination by the conquering French.
+In May 1650 the French ambushed a group of Caribs and killed about 40 of them.
+Some are said to have jumped off a cliff to avoid capture.
 Thus the town was named Sauteurs, which is French for "jumpers".
 In 1721, the French established St Patrick's Catholic church, which in 1784 the British government handed over to the Anglicans.
 However, the church was destroyed by fire.
 A police station now occupies the site.

 On 1 March 1796, HMS Favourite, the armed transport Sally, and two commandeered sloops evacuated some 11 to 2100 British troops and militia who were trapped at Sauteurs by insurgents during Julien Fédon's revolt.

 In 1840 a new St Patrick Catholic church was constructed and remains to this day.